opencollective/eslint-config-opencollective/README.md

 ## How to use

-`npm install --save-dev eslint @babel/eslint-parser eslint-plugin-babel eslint-plugin-import eslint-plugin-node eslint-plugin-react eslint-config-opencollective`
+`npm install --save-dev eslint @babel/eslint-parser eslint-plugin-babel eslint-plugin-import eslint-plugin-node eslint-plugin-react eslint-plugin-simple-import-sort eslint-config-opencollective`

 Then in your ESLint config: